IAmJonoBo/mimic/docs/IMPLEMENTATION_GUIDE.md

 # Complete Implementation Guide: Penpot to Production

-This guide provides step-by-step instructions to implement the full design token pipeline from Penpot design files to production applications across web, mobile, and desktop platforms.
+This guide provides step-by-step instructions to implement the design token pipeline from Penpot design files to production applications across web, mobile, and desktop platforms.
+Refer to [docs/IMPLEMENTATION_PLAN_2.0.md](./IMPLEMENTATION_PLAN_2.0.md) for the high-level roadmap and phase-by-phase delivery status.

+> **Status**: Sections 1–2 cover the living 2.0 setup (Node/pnpm baseline, Penpot export wiring).
+> Sections 3–6 describe the legacy Style Dictionary pipeline and component workflows that remain
+> in place until the token orchestrator + UI kernel land (Phases 2–4).
+Keep following this document
+> for day-to-day work, but favour the new architecture as the sprints deliver it.

 ## 📋 Table of Contents